Truth6/clutter/index.md

 ### 书籍

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Truth6/clutter/settings).
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [杂烩型](https://kindleer.com/).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact